stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 of my uncle had commenced a nauseous liquefaction whose essence eludes all description, and in which there played across his vanishing face such changes of identity as only madness can conceive.
 He was at once a devil and a multitude, a charnel-house and a pageant.
-Lit by the mixed and uncertain beams, that gelatinous face assumed a dozen&mdash;a score&mdash;a hundred&mdash;aspects;
+Lit by the mixed and uncertain beams, that gelatinous face assumed a dozen--a score--a hundred--aspects;
 grinning, as it sank to the ground on a body that melted like tallow, in the caricatured likeness of legions strange and yet not strange.